ketaniaaa/scrolltroll/README.md

 - do more page??
-- fix style guide
-- add ixd page
-- proof read articles
+- proof read articles!!!
-- add microformats/headers and meta data for forms
-- add form wireframes
-- writing: new reflections x2, update prep and rationale, ai and art.
+- writing: new reflections x2, Prep blog and Rationale blog!!!!!.